-Cinema was introduced to Ethiopia only three years after the world's first film ever was projected in Paris in December 28, 1895 by the Louis Lumière brothers.
-1895, the year that the Lumiere Brothers invented cinematography coincided with the period that Ethiopian people fought and defeated the Italian colonial army at the battle of Adwa during the first world War.
+Cinema was introduced to Ethiopia only three years after the world's first film ever was projected in Paris on December 28, 1895, by the Louis Lumière brothers.
+1895, the year that the Lumiere Brothers invented cinematography coincided with the period that Ethiopian people fought and defeated the Italian colonial army at the battle of Adwa during the first World War.
 Ethiopia’s cinematic experience is clearly documented in the book Al tempo di Menelik (Pariset, 1937).

 Ethiopian movie features are powerful and have captivated audiences in Africa’s film industry.
 Ethiopian movies have swiped away awards and earned the nomination for many categories.
 Plenty of new generation filmmakers in Ethiopia contribute to the industry’s success and meet the standards.
 The gorgeous artists have become the eye candy among international viewers.